 - heat stress.

-The hazards associated with shopping trolley collection and management can easily be overlooked.
-To eliminate or minimise these hazards, it is important that the person conducting a business or undertaking (PCBU) develops policies and procedures to set out the responsibilities of the various parties, such as shopping centre management, stores and collection companies.
+To eliminate or minimise these hazards, it is important that the PCBU develops policies and procedures to set out the collection process and the responsibilities of the various parties, such as:

 Training and supervision